Sreedhanya-K/coursera-getting-and-cleaning-data-project/CodeBook.md

+  ---
+  title: "CodeBook"
+output: word_document
+---

   This document describes the variable, data and the clean up processes on the activities data

 ##DATA

 ##Identifiers

 * subject - each value denotes a person<br>
   * Activity - the activity performed by the subject while taking the measurement.

 ##variables